gurpreet-ai/gurpreet-ai.github.io/_posts/2020-04-22-introduction-to-deep-reinforcement-learning-deep-reinforcement-learning-series.md

 # Motivation to learn Deep Reinforcement Learning

-AlphaGo used reinforcement learning technique to beat Lee Sedol, a South Korean professional Go player, in the game of Go.
+AlphaGo used deep reinforcement learning techniques to beat Lee Sedol, a South Korean professional Go player, in the game of Go (more complex than chess because of the number of possible moves at each turn).
+Many applications in robotics swarm.

 # Article Goal
 The goal of this article is to explain what is reinforcement learning (RL), how to formulate a RL problem, types of RL methods, and finally what is deep learning and how it has been combined with RL to create deep reinforcement learning.